-This committee consists of two standing directors, Tae-Seung Son and Won-Duk Lee, one non-standing director, Hong-Tae Kim, and one outside director, Sang-Yong Park.
+This committee consists of one standing director, Tae-Seung Son, and three outside directors: Sang-Yong Park, Yo-Hwan Shin and Soo-Young Son.
 The chairman is Sang-Yong Park.
 The committee oversees the operation of our internal control management systems, including those of our subsidiaries, through the inspection and review thereof.
 Through such process, the committee continues to develop new standards for effective control.
 This committee holds regular meetings every six months.